RichardPy02/btc-exchange/README.md

 ### Prerequisites

-This project assumes you have already installed Python (at least 3.9.9 version) on your system.
+This project assumes you have already installed Python (at least 3.9.9 version) and MongoDB (in case you need help check this [guide](https://www.html.it/pag/52332/installazione-2/)) on your system.

 ### Installation